 Founder/Educator & Where it all began

 Rhonda has extensive experience in Early Childhood Education and Child Social Services.
 She holds a Social Work Degree from Rhode Island College.
-Her work-related expertise is both broad and extensive and includes:
+Her work-related expertise is both broad and comprehensive and includes the following:

 Counseling emotionally disturbed adolescents and children in crisis as a Child Care Counselor.
-She was also responsible for implementing and documenting all clinical and educational service programs with this position.
+She was also responsible for implementing and documenting all clinical and educational service programs in this position.

 Child Protective Social Worker for the Department of Social Services, where she helped families with children from birth to 18 years of age.

 Provider Education and Enhancement Coordinator/Kindergarten Readiness Coordinator for the Nantucket Public Schools/C.N.C.